Trachou2Bois/MoodeOled/README.md

 - **NowOLED**: Displays the current track, metadata, playback status, hardware info, etc. Media controls, add/remove favorites (follows the playlist configured in Moode), playback modes, renderers (Bluetooth, Airplay, and UPNP), search for the currently playing artist in the music library… And a little extra: Logs radio track titles (via the "favorites" button) into a text file to list them in the menu, and lets you search them via yt-dlp and replay them via a local stream/radio (no download).
 - **NavOLED**: Browse the music library, search, move, copy, delete to/from local or USB storage.
 - **QueOLED**: Displays and manages the playback queue.
 Playlist creation.
 - **Configuration help and IR remote mapping**: Assisted and fully customizable LIRC configuration with conflict detection.
-Ability to add custom actions to unused keys in MoodeOLED (see the `handle_custom_key` function in `media_key_actions.py`... *to be made more user-friendly*).
+Ability to add custom actions to unused keys in MoodeOled (see the `handle_custom_key` function in `media_key_actions.py`... *to be made more user-friendly*).
 - **GPIO button and rotary encoder support** using `rpi_lgpio` .
 Enable and configure pins in `config.ini` under the "manual" section.
 - **ZRAM configuration** for low-memory devices (e.g., Raspberry Pi Zero 2W).
 - Automatic integration with Moode’s "Ready Script" for smooth startup.